dimroc/ga-ruby-on-rails-for-devs/class/7-rails-basics.md

 Config.ru
 ---------

-Rails uses Rack since 2.3 as the basis for its HTTP handling.
+Rails uses Rack as the basis for its HTTP handling.

 Config.ru is a convention by which we indicate how to run a Rack-based application.